splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

 As with the other kinds of identifiers we've encountered, a class's name needs to be unique, meaningful, and concise.

 We use a class's name in a few ways.
-The first use is when organising our code files on our computer.
+The first use is when organising the code files on our computer.
 Typically, the syntax for a class is in its own file, and that file is named with the class's identifier.
 This makes it easy to find the code for our class definitions when we need it.